mattwach/pico_sharpmem_display/README.md

 *lowering* the refresh rate as a refresh is the real bottleneck for performance.

-Another trick the console uses for speed is that is calls `sharpdisp_refresh_vscroll()` instead of `sharpdisp_refresh()`.
+Another trick the console uses for speed is that it calls `sharpdisp_refresh_vscroll()` instead of `sharpdisp_refresh()`.
 The extended form allows you to change where the `y=0` point in the bitmap is.
 Having this ability means that the console needs to update/move much less data for a scroll event which boosts scrolling performance.
 I suppose these are details you don't *need* to know - just know that the console code is using tricks to be faster than a naive implementation would likely be able to achieve.

 # Low Level API - Direct Array Manipulation